 How we define vulnerability shapes how those seen as vulnerable are treated and influences opportunities they are offered.
 As examples, the Ebola ça Suffit! trial prioritized vaccination for subjects exposed to the virus who were not pregnant, breastfeeding, or severely ill; other trials have included health care workers as subjects, excluding pregnant or lactating women.
 More often that not, members of populations considered vulnerable are excluded from clinical trials.
 Although pregnant women tend to suffer high mortality from EVD, they and members of other groups have been excluded from clinical EVD trials.
-Recently, there has been a shift toward not labeling populations as vulnerable, but removing protections justly and equitably requires input and buy-in from members of these populations, which is difficult to accomplish during an outbreak.
+Recently, there has been a shift toward not labeling populations as vulnerable, Recently, there has been a shift toward not labeling populations and buy-in from members of these populations, which is difficult to accomplish during an outbreak.